docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 **Description**

-Returns an instance of the Text layer range accessor ComposedLineRange.
+Returns an instance of the Text layer range accessor :ref:`ComposedLineRange`.

-The instance will remember the parameters passed in the constructor - they remain constant and changes to the `TextDocument` contents may cause the instance to throw exceptions on access until the `TextDocument` contents are changed which makes the range valid again.
+The instance will remember the parameters passed in the constructor - they remain constant and changes to the :ref:`TextDocument<TextDocument>` contents may cause the instance to throw exceptions on access until the :ref:`TextDocument<TextDocument>` contents are changed which makes the range valid again.

-Use toString() to find out what the constructed parameters were.
+Use :ref:`ComposedLineRange.toString` to find out what the constructed parameters were.

 **Parameters**